Skip to content

 There are approximately 50 million small-scale fishers worldwide, with a further 250 million people employed across the value chain.
 However, most workers in this significant sector of the blue economy currently lack the financial literacy or access to basic insurance products that can provide them with a crucial safety net against increasingly frequent storms and other unexpected events.

-In the Philippines alone, 1.9 million small-scale fishers, their families, and millions more Filipino people rely on the fisheries sector for income and sustenance.
-However, the lack of digital infrastructure and limited access to formal financial services is holding back the economic inclusion and resilience of these remote communities, while increasing the need to overfish to recover from shocks.
+In the Philippines alone, 1.4 million small-scale fisheries households rely on the fisheries sector for income and sustenance.1 However, the lack of digital infrastructure and limited access to formal financial services is holding back the economic inclusion and resilience of these remote communities, while increasing the need to overfish to recover from shocks.

 Solution

-After assessing the unique insurance needs of fishing-dependent households and the landscape of available products in seven different coastal communities across the Philippines, ORRAA member Rare partnered with local providers to offer two insurance policies providing life, accident property damage, and healthcare cover.
-Now, Rare is expanding this coverage to additional communities in the Philippines and replicating the approach in Indonesia.
+After assessing the unique insurance needs of fishing-dependent households and the landscape of available products in seven different coastal communities across the Philippines, ORRAA member Rare partnered with local providers to offer two insurance policies providing life, accident, property damage, and healthcare cover.

-The first phase of the pilot in the Philippines enrolled over 4,000 members in basic livelihood insurance– far exceeding the pilot’s aim of 500.
+The pilot phase in the Philippines enrolled over 4,000 members in basic livelihood insurance– far exceeding the pilot’s aim of 500.
 Rare also successfully delivered insurance literacy training to over 2,760 participants – using remote learning platforms and a combination of virtual and in-person training.
 Over half of subscribers are women working in fisheries, whose earnings are dependent on unpredictable harvests and inconsistent market prices, making insurance an important tool to secure their income and wellbeing.
-Rare estimates that the livelihood protection offered by phase one of the insurance pilot will benefit some 12,500 fisheries-dependent people in the Philippines of which 6000 are children.

 Scalability and Next Steps